geoffkip/clinical_trial_inspector/README.md

 Try queries like:
 - *"What are the inclusion criteria for recent Moderna trials?"*
 - *"Compare the Phase 3 studies for lung cancer."*
-- *"Find studies sponsored by Pfizer in 2024."*
+- *"Find recruiting studies for Alzheimer's in the US."*

 ## 📂 Project Structure

-- `ct_agent_app.py`: Main Streamlit application and agent logic.
+- `ct_agent_app.py`: Main Streamlit application, LangChain agent, and LlamaIndex retrieval logic.
-- `ingest_ct.py`: Script to fetch data from CT.gov and build the vector database.
+- `ingest_ct.py`: Script to fetch data from CT.gov and build the LlamaIndex vector store.
-- `ct_gov_local_db/`: Directory where the ChromaDB vector store is persisted.
+- `ct_gov_index/`: Directory where the LlamaIndex/ChromaDB data is persisted.
 - `requirements.txt`: Python dependencies.

 ## ⚠️ Note on Quotas